 Some credit cards offer a 0% balance transfer fee when you transfer to their credit cards.
 This 0% introductory offer is usually valid only for a couple of months but it will help you save quite a bit of money as you will not be paying interest for those months.

-Balance transfer not only helps you pay your debt but can also help you build your credit score!
+Bottom line – Your behavior with respect to the loan will determine how your credit score will be affected.
+In the end, balance transfer not only helps you pay your debt but can also help you build your credit score, but only if you use it wisely.
 Use balance transfer to your advantage and bring your credit score up.

 Keep reading the BankBazaar blog for more ways to be a personal finance expert, and tips to get the most out of your credit cards.